sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 We control the ABA by reading the incoming signal from the 60-2 trigger wheel and a VR sensor.

 - The ABA uses 60-2 missing tooth wheel attached to the crank; this is the CRANK(VR) sensor to #24 TACH IN
-- Single ignition coil; MEGA #36 IGN to the ICM, Ignition Control Module; refer to amplifiers
+- Single ignition coil; MEGA #36 IGN to the Ignition Control Module (ICM); refer to amplifiers
 - The ignition signal (VR conditioned) Golf ICM gets actuated by ignition signal; spark event to distributor
 - Distributor spark to spark plug